What is Post Traumatic Stress Disorder?

 PTSD is one of the most incapacitating anxiety disorders and is not suitable for a single line of treatment.
 Sometimes anxiety or depression can be the main reason people seek treatment.
 We have seen many patients treated for alcohol or drug dependence when the underlying condition was PTSD.
 In those cases, removing the addiction could result in severe depression or anxiety, because it was the only defence they could put up to control the overwhelming feelings which are very difficult to express in words.

-There is a variety of therapeutic interventions to help people with PTSD.
+There are a variety of therapeutic interventions to help people with PTSD - complex PTSD treatment is possible at The OAD Clinic.
 Individual and/or family therapy are the foundations of any therapeutic approach.
 Most patients also need medication to help them sleep and control their anxiety or depression.
 Cognitive behavioural therapy (CBT) has been proven beneficial for minor symptoms of PTSD.
 Eye movement desensitisation and reprocessing (EMDR) is a new neuropsychological technique that is known to benefit patients as well.
+PTSD treatment like medication can also be used to help treat symptoms.